aaronkirkham/wp-timber-view-controller/README.md

 require_once( __DIR__ . '/vendor/autoload.php' );

 new Timber\Timber;
-new Timber\ViewController;
+new Timber\ViewController( 'views' ); // where "views" is the directory inside your theme to your twig files.
 ```

 and that's it.
-Your Twig templates will be automatically rendered just as if they were PHP files.
+Your templates will be automatically rendered.

 If you need to add variables to the Timber context, there are handy filters available for that.